-Photographs for the Problem solver were kindly provided by the kit's authors; Tony Cooke, Bernie Franzmann and John Maltby; and the authors and editors of the following publications:
+Photographs for Section 5, the Problem Solver, were kindly provided by the kit's authors; Terry Harper and Peter Mayers; and the authors and editors of the following publications:

-- Diseases of vegetable crops, D. Persley (ed), (1994), Department of Primary Industries, Brisbane. - Insect pests of fruit and vegetables, G.A.
-Swaine, D.A.
-Ironside & R.J.
-Corcoran (eds), (1993), Department of Primary Industries, Brisbane. - Plant nutrient disorders 3, Vegetable crops, R.G.
-Weir & G.C.
-Cresswell, (1993), New South Wales Agriculture, Sydney. - Strawberry pests, Broadly, R.H.
-(1988), Department of Primary Industries, Brisbane. - Tomato pests and disorders, G.D.
+- Diseases of Vegetable Crops, Denis Persley (ed), (1994), Department of Primary Industries, Brisbane. - Insect Pests of Field Crops, G.A.
+Swaine and D.A.
+Ironside (eds), (1983), Department of Primary Industries, Brisbane. - Plant Nutrient Disorders 3, Vegetable Crops, R.G.
+Weir and G.C.
+Cresswell, (1993), New South Wales Agriculture, Sydney. - Tomato Pests and Disorders, G.D.
 Fullelove (ed) (1992), Department of Primary Industries, Brisbane.